gigfork/mac-kitchen/README.md

 Getting Started
 ---------------
-Mac Kitchen expects Xcode 4.4+, Xcodes command line tools, the chef gem, and the librarian gem to be installed.
+Mac Kitchen expects Xcode 4.4+, Xcode's command line tools, the chef gem, and the librarian gem to be installed.

 ### Installing Xcode